Cognitive Biases in Business Decision Making

 4. Red Teams

 Designate a group specifically tasked with challenging a proposed decision or strategy, looking for flaws and weaknesses.
+This is authentic leadership in action.

 5. AI-Augmented Decision Making

 Leverage artificial intelligence tools that can process vast amounts of data without human biases, though be aware that algorithms can inherit biases from their training data.
+Learn about AI implementation for decision support.

 Case Study: How Cognitive Bias Nearly Sank Kodak